ekohrt/MtgCardRecommender/README.md

 # Recommending Cards for Magic: the Gathering Deckbuilding

 A simple program that takes a card name as input and finds other cards that often appear together with that card.
+Also uses this technique as a simple deck generator.

 Click into 'CardRecommender.ipynb' to see the jupyter notebook.